---

 Errors in event handlers, `async` functions, `setTimeout`, and other non-render code won't be caught by `ErrorBoundary`.
 This is a [React limitation](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary), not specific to Sentry.

 Sentry's [`reactNativeErrorHandlersIntegration`](https://docs.sentry.io/platforms/react-native/integrations/default.md#reactnativeerrorhandlersintegration) (enabled by default) **automatically reports** these errors to Sentry — you don't need to do anything extra for error reporting.
-However, it won't display a fallback UI.
+For a fallback UI on fatal non-render errors, use [`Sentry.GlobalErrorBoundary`](https://docs.sentry.io/platforms/react-native/integrations/error-boundary.md#showing-a-fallback-ui-for-fatal-errors).

 ### [Component-Level Error Handling](https://docs.sentry.io/platforms/react-native/integrations/error-boundary.md#component-level-error-handling)